 CU: Chamber bottom being coated with the ‘glue.’

-CU: Chamber bottom being rinsed with isotonic solution using a syringe.
+MED: Chamber bottom being rinsed with isotonic solution using a syringe.

 CU: Remaining solution being shaken away.

 Fill the chamber up with the isotonic solution.
 Then use a clipped-off pipette tip to add a drop of protoplasts-containing solution to the chamber, and wait 3-4 minutes for the protoplasts to settle.
 Cover the chamber with a transparent cover touching the solution surface.
 Avoid trapping air bubbles beneath.